Late-starting candidate Deval Patrick lays out policy vision

 On some issues, such as taxes, he’s among the more conservative in the field.

-Patrick expresses support for raising the corporate tax rate to 25%, a stand that aligns him with Minnesota Sen. Amy Klobuchar but puts him behind former Vice President Joe Biden.
+Patrick expresses support for raising the corporate tax rate to 25%, a stand that aligns him with Minnesota Sen. Amy Klobuchar.

 On other topics, including criminal justice and gun control, Patrick aligns with party orthodoxy.
 He proposes ending private prisons, decriminalizing marijuana, putting in place background checks, enacting a ban on assault weapons and approving a voluntary buyback program.